ethereum/consensus-specs/specs/phase0/p2p-interface.md

 1. Add `multiaddr` to the dictionary, so that nodes can advertise their multiaddr under a reserved namespace in ENRs. – and/or –
-2. Define a bi-directional conversion function between multiaddrs and the corresponding denormalized fields in an ENR (ip, ip6, tcp, tcp6, etc.), for compatibility with nodes that do not support multiaddr natively (e.g. Eth 1.0 nodes).
+2. Define a bi-directional conversion function between multiaddrs and the corresponding denormalized fields in an ENR (ip, ip6, tcp, tcp6, etc.), for compatibility with nodes that do not support multiaddr natively (e.g. Ethereum execution-layer nodes).

 ### Why do we not form ENRs and find peers until genesis block/state is known?